smrutiranjantripathy/git/git-overview.md

 Suppose you decide that you want to merge your *feature-branch-2* changes into your mainline for a release, but you want to hold off on the *feature-branch-1* changes until it’s tested further.
 You can take the changes on feature-branch-2 that aren’t on server (I and J) and replay them on your master branch by using the --onto option of git rebase:
   - `git rebase --onto master feature-branch-1 feature-branch-2`
   This basically says, “Check out feature-branch-2 branch, figure out the patches from the common ancestor of the feature-branch-2 and feature-branch-1 branches, and then replay them onto master.”
-It’s a bit complex, but the result is pretty cool.

 ##Git Sub Modules